apache/spark/docs/tutorial.rst

     # print the list of active DAGs
     airflow list_dags

-    # prints the list of tasks the "tutorial" dag_id
+    # prints the list of tasks in the "tutorial" DAG
     airflow list_tasks tutorial

-    # prints the hierarchy of tasks in the tutorial DAG
+    # prints the hierarchy of tasks in the "tutorial" DAG
     airflow list_tasks tutorial --tree